kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 enp1s0
 ```

+> **Important:** The `networkInterface` value must match the primary network interface of each cluster's gateway node.
+Run the command above on **each cluster separately** and use that cluster's output as its `networkInterface` value.
+Each cluster may have a **different interface name** — do not assume they are the same.
+Using the wrong interface name will cause the WireGuard gateway to silently fail and cross-cluster MariaDB replication will never connect.
+>
+> Example: if `demo-controller` returns `enp3s0` and `demo-worker` returns `eth0`, use those exact values in the YAML below.

 Create a `registration.yaml` file:

-> **Important:**
+> **Note:**
 > - The cluster name must exactly match the name of the OCM (spoke) cluster.
-> - The corresponding `ManagedClusterAddOn` resource must be created in the namespace that bears the same name as the cluster to setup kubeslice worker automatically.
+> - The corresponding `ManagedClusterAddOn` resource must be created in the namespace that bears the same name as the cluster to set up the KubeSlice worker automatically.

 ```yaml
 apiVersion: controller.kubeslice.io/v1alpha1